Smarty Plants - Plants for Kids

 Coriander ‘Slow Bolt’

 Coriander, or ‘cilantro’ as the Americans call it, is a very popular herb used in Asian cooking and salads.
-It has a pungent, spicy flavour that some people love and some people hate.
-It really is a matter of taste.
-Coriander is a very fast growing plant and can be ready to harvest within just […]
+It has a pungent, spicy flavour that some people love and […]

 Read More